UMM-CSci-3601-S17/lab-2-client-server-design-courtneytravisjerry/Answers.md

     It's as list of files that Git ignores.

 Explain what a route is.
+    THINGS, that will reroute the user's desired path to a more appropriate path that fits with our website.
+    Will redirect a user's extension to the desired path

 What is the purpose of umm3601.Server class?
 What is the purpose of the umm3601.user.UserController class?
     Redirects urls and decides how the users will be returned